clementlefevre/clementlefevre.github.io/_posts/2017-06-12-learning-the-machine.md

 ### [CS109 courses from Harvard](http://cs109.github.io/2015/pages/videos.html).

-It's a kind of 360° view of Data science : stats, programming, infrastructure (AWS E2C), data visualisation (Tableau).
+It's a kind of 360° view of Data science : stats, programming, infrastructure (AWS E2C), data visualization (Tableau).

 - Pros : Blizstein (for the Stats part) is really cool to watch, an interesting focus on the "Story telling" aspect,  assignements as Jupiter Notebooks.
 - Cons : N/A.